old-games/bak-translation-tools/README.md

 **Development moved to https://github.com/old-games/bak-translation-tools**

-This project is the is a set of tools for manipulating the resources of the Betrayal at Krondor video game to enable translation of the game to different languages (it was created to make a Russian translation, but may be used for other languages).
+This project is a set of tools for manipulating the resources of the Betrayal at Krondor video game to enable translation of the game to different languages (it was created to make a Russian translation, but may be used for other languages).